Beyond Measure (Jeremy Camp album)

 Beyond Measure is the fifth album by Jeremy Camp, released on October 31, 2006.
 It includes the singles, "Tonight", "What It Means" and "Let It Fade".
+A special edition version of the album was released on March 27, 2007.

 He recorded this album shortly after marrying his wife, Adrienne.
 On August 15, 2006, Camp released an EP on iTunes, featuring a song from his new album and a song from his wife, Adrienne's new album, along with an interview about their new albums and talk about their tour.
 "Tonight", the title song from the EP, is on the new album along with the title song, "Beyond Measure", that was mentioned throughout the interview.
 Jeremy's younger brother, Jared Camp, plays electric guitar on a few tracks, including "Tonight" and "What It Means".

 The album entered the Billboard 200 at No. 29, selling about 31,000 copies in its first week.
 This was also the album's highest position on the chart.
 It was certified Gold in April 2010.